zixuansunnydeng/FS_career_SWE_Starter-1/Lecture6/lecture6.md

 - Python3 has built-in `venv`, but Python2 doesn't

 ### **Flask**
-- Flaks is a `micro web framework` written in python
+- Flask is a `micro web framework` written in python
   - `micro`: does not require particular tools or libraries
 - `WSGI application`: client side WSGI interface for WSGI server to connect
   - `WSGI - Web Server Gateway Interface`: standard way to run Python applications